What is the use of PETG film?

 Properties

-However, for all of the positive properties, PETG requires the use of a heating plate to avoid the warping found with ABS 3D printing and is more prone to scratches than PLA.
-It is recommended that a heating tray does not exceed a temperature of 80°C. The sticky appearance of PETG also means that printing supports can be difficult to remove.
+Despite its myriad advantageous properties, PETG requires a heating plate to avoid warping commonly seen with ABS 3D printing applications and is more prone to scratches than PLA.
+It’s suggested that the heating tray temperature should not exceed 80°C, as also should users be cautious of the sticky nature of PETG, which can complicate the removal of printing supports.

 Advantages

-polyethylene terephthalate glycol offers a number of advantages over other substances, including acrylic and polycarbonate.
-These advantages include:
+Polyethylene terephthalate glycol offers numerous advantages over other materials, such as acrylic and polycarbonate.
+Key benefits include:

 1. Strong and Cost-Effective